 Mr. Marlowe: I’m guessing he shares a place with the bear.
 From what people are saying here tonight, they’re always together.

 Mr. Needle: Assuming it’s a real dolphin.

 Ms. Popinjay: I already said it is.
 I mean, he or she is.

-Chair: Well, I know people have other matters on their minds, and we’ve pretty much exhausted this topic.
+President: Well, I know people have other matters on their minds, and we’ve pretty much exhausted this topic.
 Let’s move on.
 Anyone have questions about the Finance Committee’s report?